-Mixins are a way of reusing a class’s code in multiple class hierarchies.
+Mixins are a way of defining code that can be reused in multiple class hierarchies.
+They are intended to provide member implementations en masse.

 To use a mixin, use the with